List of Nintendo 64 games

 The Nintendo 64 was first launched in Japan on June 23, 1996, with Super Mario 64, Pilotwings 64, and Saikyō Habu Shōgi; in North America with Super Mario 64 and Pilotwings 64; and in Europe with Super Mario 64, Pilotwings 64, Star Wars: Shadows of the Empire, and Turok: Dinosaur Hunter.
-The final licensed game to be published for the system is the North American-locked Tony Hawk's Pro Skater 3 on August 20, 2002.
-The final first-party games are Dr. Mario 64 on April 8, 2001, in North America, and Dōbutsu no Mori six days later in Japan.
+The final first-party games are Dōbutsu no Mori on April 14, 2001, in Japan, and Mario Party 3 on May 7, 2001, in North America.
+The final licensed game to be published for the system is the North American exclusive Tony Hawk's Pro Skater 3 on August 20, 2002.
 The best-selling game is Super Mario 64 with 11 million units as of May 21, 2003.
 The total unit sales of Nintendo 64 software has exceeded the total unit sales of GameCube software, but it has the lowest software sales per console sold among all Nintendo consoles.